-This is one of the boldest Cognacs on the market and closest to the cask-strength Cognac you can get.
+This is one of the boldest Cognacs on the market and the closest to the cask-strength Cognac you can get.

-Sierra Tequila Silver is a well-matured,
+Sierra Tequila Silver

 And you know what else is it full of?
 Alcohol.
 Regularly, Tequila is bottled at 35 to 55% ABV, but this one just went ahead and crowned itself as the strongest Tequila available for sale, containing 75% ABV.

-This shouldn’t come as a surprise, but drinking huge amounts of this spirit is likely te-quil-a.
+This shouldn’t come as a surprise, but drinking huge amounts of this Spirit is likely te-quil-a.